gnshkamath/GKParallaxTableViewHeader/README.md

 # GKParallaxTableViewHeader
-A sample app for parallax scrolling effect in the table header view.
+A sample iOS app for parallax scrolling effect in the table header view.

 Here's a demo: